mbasagoitia/musician-website/public/content/pages/teaching/teaching.md

-  "Music expresses that which cannot be said and on which it is imposible to be silent." -Victor Hugo
+  "Music expresses that which cannot be said and on which it is imposible to be silent." -Victor Hugo</p>

-  "Music is... a higher revelation than all wisdom and philosophy." -Ludwig van Beethoven
+  "Music is... a higher revelation than all wisdom and philosophy." -Ludwig van Beethoven</p>

   "Where words leave off, music begins."
-Heinrich Heine
+Heinrich Heine</p>

-  "Without music, life would be a mistake." -Friedrich Nietzsche
+  "Without music, life would be a mistake." -Friedrich Nietzsche</p>
 studio_policy: >-
   <li>30/45/60 minutes in-person or virtual lessons offered.</li><li> Multiple
   payment method options--Zelle, Paypal, Venmo, cash, check, etc. </li> <li>